KoesGroup/Protocols/In_Situ_Hybridisation.md

 -	After hybridization put the slides with coverslips in a staining dish with 2 x SSC at RT (15 min).
 The coverslips should slide off the slides and fall to the bottom of the staining dish.

--	Washing procedure: Dependent of the probe used!
+-	Washing procedure: Use one of the below, dependent of the probe used!
       1)	Mild wash: 3 x 25 min. with 1 x SSC  at 37˚C.
-      2)	Stringent wash: 3 x 25 min. with 0.2 x SSC at 55˚C.(Tijs uses this) preheated bottle in the waterbath
+      2)	Stringent wash: 3 x 25 min. with 0.2 x SSC at 55˚C. preheated bottle in the waterbath

 -	RNAse treatment: incubate 30 min. at 37˚C in prewarmed NTE (500mM NaCl / TE pH 8.0)with 20 µg/ml RNAse A (Boehringer).
 Use a stock solution of 10 mg/ml and store at -20˚C in storage buffer(=.10mM Tris/HCl pH7.0; 5mM CaCl2; 50% glycerol)
 -	Rinse a few times in MQ-water(Don’t wait long!).